How Often Should my Institution Get a Penetration Test?

 2. Security Awareness Training – As we have discussed previously, your external perimeter could be perfectly secure, but one employee can click a malicious link and that all goes out of the window.
 By constantly keeping your employees engaged and security aware, you can help prevent your company from falling victim to a hack.

-While all institutions are different, we recommend that your school lay out a strategic security plan.
 Using the factors above, part of that plan should be a security assessment schedule to help calculate your risks.
 And help inform your resource allocations for other security tools and activities.
 At the end of the day, any penetration testing is better than nothing.
 And will ultimately help your higher education institutions become more secure than it otherwise would have been.

 Schedule a call today to get started with an external penetration test for your higher ed institution.